A piece of Applied Phlebotinum

 Anime and Manga

 - Justified in one episode of Neon Genesis Evangelion.
 In order to defeat an Angel, all of Japan was deliberately blacked out so the electricity could power a mecha-sized beam rifle.
+It takes a whole day (near literal 24 hours) just to set that up, and that was blindingly fast.
+The series doesn't say how long it took to restore the national power grid back to its usual status, but by the next episode everything is normal.

 - In an episode of Mahou Sensei Negima!, Evangeline saps the energy from the entire city's power-grid to power her transformation into an 'Adult Form', allowing her to use her vampiric and magical powers unhindered.
 It only lasts for 5 minutes or so, though, and the second it runs out, the entire city flicks back on.